 “The traditional tools we use have become redundant,” he says.
 “We need to look at new ways of identifying trends.
 How do we juggle our fleet best?”

 “We cannot rely on the normal forecasting systems as much as we would normally,” agrees Nyqvist.
-“So we need to rely on the trends we spot rather than being able to utilize optimization tools.
+“So we need to rely on the trends we spot rather than being able to utilise optimization tools.